-Massachusetts Rental Lease Agreements
+Massachusetts Rental Lease Agreement Templates

 The Massachusetts Rental Lease Agreements are documents used for establishing a legal bond between lessees and a lessor (the landlord) over the renting of vacant property.
 In Massachusetts, any lease lasting longer than twelve (12) months requires a written agreement.